jluk/ACC-Documentation/README.md

   * Currently Windows only supports right-click copy pasting in Chrome and Edge
   * OS X supports cmd-v and cmd-c across all browsers
 * Do I have sudo permissions?
-  * Sudo permissions are not supported today given the stateless machine nature
+  * Sudo permissions are not supported today

 ## Concepts
 * Machine state and files do not persist beyond the active session by default